Every spring and summer an epic battle goes on in my backyard:

 4. Spice them out with cayenne pepper!

-Sprinkle cayenne pepper on your soil and even on your plants to keep the squirrels away.
+Sprinkle cayenne pepper (affiliate link)on your soil and even on your plants to keep the squirrels away.
 One lick of their paws and your flowers are safe.
 At least until it rains.
 Then you will need to reapply.

 This is my current favorite method of deterring squirrels from my flowers.
 I think of them getting cayenne pepper on their little paws and it burning their poor greedy little mouths.
 I’m mean like that.